mathewpareles/LLM-Research/LLM Interpretability/README.md

-We thoroughly tested possible edge cases.
+We thoroughly tested edge cases.

 - Using various problem sizes (12, 16, and 20 variables)